analariosmed/analariosmed/README.md

 # 💫 About Me:
+I'm Ana, an engineer and junior programmer with a passion for continuous learning and improvement.
+Since beginning my career in the industrial sector, I’ve found a strong commitment to enhancing businesses through technology.
+I’ve worked closely with industrial leaders in logistics and quality, improving companies' value propositions and building strong professional relationships.
-I'm Ana, a junior programmer passionate about continuous learning and improving through software development projects.
-At 32 years old, originally from Mexico, I now reside in Canada, where I blend my multicultural experience with a growth mindset and adaptability.<br><br>My goal is to keep expanding my knowledge in emerging technologies while contributing to impactful projects.
-I’m known for being proactive, a problem-solver, and a team player.
-I’m always looking for opportunities to grow and bring my unique perspective as a developer.<br><br>I'm ready to take on new challenges and keep evolving as a professional!
+Currently studying programming in Montreal, I’m focused on expanding my knowledge in emerging technologies.
+Known for being proactive, a problem-solver, and a team player, I’m always looking for opportunities to grow and take on new challenges in impactful projects.

 ## 🌐 Socials: